Finding better ways to provide the materials the world needs

 Once we’ve finished accessing fill material for the tailings facilities, we’ll begin progressively rehabilitating the borrow area – without using any topsoil at all.

-Our Gove site in Australia’s Northern Territory has been supplying the global aluminium industry with world-class bauxite for more than 40 years
+Our Gove site in Australia’s Northern Territory has been supplying the global aluminium industry with bauxite for more than 40 years

 “We’re completely substituting topsoil with a mix of organic matter, hydro mulch and fertilisers, which will improve water retention and nutrients, and protect against erosion,” said Michelle, Superintendent Closure at Gove.